cockroachdb/docs/cockroachcloud/serverless-faqs.md

 If you set a spend limit, your cluster will not be throttled to baseline performance once you use all of your free earned RUs.
 Instead, it will continue to use burst performance as needed until you reach your spend limit.
 If you reach your spend limit, your cluster will revert to the baseline performance of 100 RUs per second.

-You can create a maximum of five Serverless clusters per organization.
+You can create a maximum of five {{ site.data.products.serverless }} clusters per organization.

 ### What is a Request Unit?